-stakeholders believe Basketball hoops, jump ropes, volleyball, soccer, Nintendo Wii sports, and lifesize chess, were all ideas of unstructured types of activities children, youth and
+stakeholders believe Basketball hoops, jump ropes, volleyball, soccer, Nintendo Wii sports, and lifesize chess, were all ideas of unstructured types of activities children, youth and families, even seniors, could play at the events.

 A variety of classes could also engaged the community, like Zumba, aerobics, martial arts, yoga, and dance.